 How to Get Started

 Now before you begin, you'll want to make sure you're using the right tools.
 Let's start with your web browser.
 If you're using a computer with Windows on it, you're most likely using Internet Explorer to browse the web.
 There are a number of reasons why Internet Explorer is bad for web programming, but I won't go into all that right now.
-That being said, I recommend using Google Chrome.
-It's completely free to download and use.
+That being said, I recommend using Firefox or Chromium (the non-Googled version of Chrome).
+Each of these browsers are free to download and use.

 Use a Text Editor for Programming

 You don't need this right away, but I recommend getting SublimeText eventually.
 You will probably need to download the regular Windows version.
-It is free to download and use for an unlimited trial period.
+It is free to download and use for a limited trial period.
+If you would rather not ever pay for your editor, you can try Atom instead.
+It is free and open-source.

 Learning Web Programming